solanin/SmallTimeBeachBanditsP2/README.md

 ###Enemies

-**Blue Enemies** - Normal enemy, 3 shots to kill(pistol) and med speed
+**Blue Enemies** - Normal enemy, med speed

-**Yellow Enemies** - Fast enemy, 2 shots to kill(pistol) and fast speed
+**Yellow Enemies** - Fast enemy, fast speed

-**Green Enemies** - Slow enemy, 4 shots to kill(pistol) and slow speed
+**Green Enemies** - Slow enemy, slow speed

-**Light Green Enemies** - Jumping enemy, 3 shots to kill(pistol), med speed, and can jump
+**Light Green Enemies** - Jumping enemy, med speed, and can jump

+**Orange Enemies** - Obstacle enemy, no speed

+**Red Enemies** - Boss enemy, slow speed, giant

 ###Responsibility
 **Yanting Cheung**

-Weapons, Shooting, Pickups
+Weapons, Shooting, Pickups, Achievements

 **Jacob Westerback**

-Environment, Health bar, UI, High score, Menus
+Environment, Health bar, UI, High score, Menus, Shop, Upgrades

 **Conner Westover**

-Enemy types, Enemy spawning, Controls
+Enemy types, Enemy spawning, Controls, Level Design

 ###Post Mortem
-Overall we acomplished what we set out to do.
-One thing that could be imporved is enemy AI.
+Overall we accomplished what we set out to do with the exception of connecting to Facebook.
+We decided to upgrade our project to a newer version, but that messed up a lot of things and a lot of fixing was needed.